 Since you're looking to get people to schedule appointments with you, it'll be best to integrate a calendar into your website to enable potential patients booking when they can visit you.

 Does your website offer the ability to book an appointment online?
 I hope so, these days, you can potentially lose patients because they prefer to do business online as opposed to calling.
 It's an easy thing to add, in fact, your practice management software may even provide a small snippet of code that you can place on your site, which will add a cool little 'Book Appointment' button on your site.

 The bio page for Dr. Eli Thornock of Sound Smiles Dental gives you a good feel for who Dr. Thornock is as a dentist and as a person.

 Get your staff together to brainstorm ideas for filming a quick, fun video that you can post on your site.

-For more tips on building a successful website, read Creating a Website Your Dental Patients Will Love.
+For more tips on building a successful website, read Websites for Dentist: 21 Qualities of Best Dental Websites.

 15. Put together an email marketing campaign